bradtraversy/astro-blog/README.md

 <img src="/public/images/screen.png" />

+This project is from the Traversy Media members-only course - [Astro Quick Start](https://www.traversymedia.com/astro-quick-start)

 The HTML files are available in the `blog-theme` folder.
 There is no CSS as we use all Tailwind classes.

 ## Usage